fusepoolP3/p3-transformer-template/README.md

 The command starts an asynchronous task and the server sends a response with the location header where the result will be made available to the client.

+In the test class a mock server is created to serve the data requested by the transformer on behalf of the client.